 Cape Town as a windsurfing holiday destination ticks all the boxes.
 The wind conditions in and around Cape Town are very reliable with wind speeds usually between 20-30 knots with the strongest wind coming between 2 and 6 in the evenings.
-South Africa's best wind is present during the summer period from November through to February.
+South Africa's best wind is present during the summer period from November through to March (or even April).
 The coastline in and around Cape Town is home to many beaches that do not only boast fantastic windsurfing conditions, but simply breathtaking natural beauty too.

 But Cape Town has much more to offer than just windsurfing.
 Whether you are looking to unwind, explore or be entertained in your time away from the surf, Cape Town and what lies beyond has plenty of alternative activities for those rare non-windy days and for the non-surfing partners and family.

 Best Wind Surfing Season